The Wolves of Mercy Falls: Grace Brisbane

-When she is saved from the wolves as a child by Sam, she begins to feel a deep connection with him.
+Grace was saved from the wolves by Sam and grows up feeling connected to his wolf form, calling him "her wolf".
+She is very against any mention of a cull for the wolves and is not afraid to say so publicly, even in the wake of Jack Culpeper's supposed death.
+She often feels that she is more grown-up than her impulsive and unreliable parents and dreams of being able to live alone with a red kettle.
 After meeting Sam in his human form, she falls in love with him and they begin dating.
-She returns to help move the wolves and considers undergoing bacterial meningitis to become human again at the end of Forever so that she can go to college.
+Her story is happening in parallel to Sam's, but as he loses his humanity in "Shiver", she embraces the wolves and once Sam stabilises in "Linger", Grace begins to lose herself.
+In "Forever", she considers undergoing bacterial meningitis to become human again at the end of Forever so that she can go to college.
 She has dirty blonde hair and is the most beautiful girl Sam has ever seen; John Marx, the brother of Grace's close friend Olivia Marx, would also call her "good looking" as a pet name.

 Sam Roth

 Geoffrey Beck adopted Sam at age 11, after his birth parents tried to kill him after discovering he had become a werewolf.
 He met Grace and they begin dating, gradually falling in love.
-Isabel injects him with bacterial meningitis as a possible cure, but he disappears into the woods after transforming.
-He later returns as a human, revealing the cure had worked.
-After Grace disappears, he vows to find her again.
-When the wolves are under threat, he is injected so that he can turn into a wolf again to help move them into a safer location.
-He often puts his feelings into lyrics, becoming human again at the end of Forever.
+He fears that each transformation could be his last and he could be stuck as a wolf forever, and small moments of being human with her are extremely precious to him.
+Isabel injects him with bacterial meningitis as a possible cure to control his body temperature and keep him human, and though it works, he feels guilty that Grace is going through the same thing.
+After Grace disappears as a wolf, he vows to find her again.
+When the wolves are under threat, he is injected so that he can turn into a wolf again to help move them into a safer location, though he ends the series as a human.
+He often puts his feelings into lyrics, and admires the poetry of Rainer Maria Rilke.
 He has a dark mop of hair and yellow eyes; Cole describes him as being a yellow-eyed John Lennon and Grace thinks he looks everything but nothing like his wolf form at the same time.